 BP is one of the world’s largest energy companies, with interests in more than 100 countries and over 96,000 employees.

-Because of its size, and its continued growth, BP’s Convenience Retail group in the United States needed a standard, more efficient method for processing certain requests, as well as an accepted process for tracking and reporting on those requests in order to comply with Sarbanes-Oxley requirements.
+Because of its size and its continued growth, BP’s Convenience Retail group in the United States needed a standard, more efficient method for processing certain requests, as well as an accepted process for tracking and reporting on those requests to comply with Sarbanes-Oxley requirements.

-BP’s financial team researched the possible solutions available and determined that Integrify came closest to offering exactly what the company needed.
+BP’s financial team researched the available solutions and determined that Integrify came closest to offering exactly what the company needed.

 “The cost and the simplicity of Integrify were the two big reasons for choosing the solution,” said Elizabeth Petrie, Capital Planning Controller, BP.
 “There were a lot of programs out there, but some of them were overkill.
-We use SAP for our financial information, and that wasn’t going to change, and it doesn’t do the project tracking.”
+We use SAP for our financial information, which wouldn’t change, and it doesn’t do the project tracking.”

 Integrify was working so well in getting BP projects approved and initialized that Petrie’s group soon found it a useful tool in tracking the projects through to the end.

-The most significant return on the investment has been the increased simplicity of the processes because the group is able to process and track requests in real-time, which makes the process more efficient and allows BP to move forward with projects in much less time than before.
+The most significant return on the investment has been the increased simplicity of the processes because the group can process and track requests in real-time, which makes the process more efficient and allows BP to move forward with projects in much less time than before.

-The Convenience Retail and Fuels groups are separate entities, and the latter is not currently using request management system, so BP is looking into expanding its use of Integrify into that group.
+The Convenience Retail and Fuels groups are separate entities, and the latter is not currently using an approval management system, so BP is looking into expanding its use of Integrify into that group in the future.